Astor63/BL2-Mods/SMG Dahl Discord Solver/ReadMe.md

     - FireMode modified to shoot the Pocket Rocket GyroJet Explosive bullet.
     - The speed from the GyroJet Explosive bullet is 20x faster when fired by a SMG than a pistol (but it's still 20% slower than a normal bullet fired by a SMG)
     - Shot two GyroJet explosive bullet simultaneously for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
-    - Explosion Radius increased by 50%.
     - Impact Explosion boosted by Grenade Damage.
-    - Firing Mode Sound upgraded to GyroJet Explosive bullet sound (less Ratatatatatata and more Kaboom)
+    - Firing Mode Sound upgraded to GyroJet bullet sound.
 - Moxxi Version:
   - As usual for the Vanilla Moxxi weapons, this Moxxi SMG will give you the benefice of:
     - 70% Critical hit bonus